Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 #### Global level: CoordinatedIndex

 Since the local algebra of a quantum lattice system can be defined point by point, the global algebra can be completely compressed into the origin unitcell.
-However, the generator outside the origin unitcell cannot be avoided because we have to use them to compose the Hamiltonian on the bonds that goes across the unitcell boundaries.
+However, generators outside the origin unitcell cannot be avoided because we have to use them to compose the Hamiltonian on the bonds that go across the unitcell boundaries.
 This situation is similar to the case of [`Lattice`](@ref) and [`Point`](@ref).
-Therefore, we take a similar solution for the generators to that is adopted for the [`Point`](@ref), i.e., we include the $\mathbf{R}$ coordinate (by the `rcoordinate` attribute) and the $\mathbf{R}_i$ coordinate (by the `icoordinate` attribute) of the underlying point together with the `index::Index` attribute in the [`CoordinatedIndex`](@ref) type to represent a generator that could be inside or outside the origin unitcell:
+Therefore, we take a similar solution for the generators to that adopted for the [`Point`](@ref), i.e., we include the $\mathbf{R}$ coordinate (by the `rcoordinate` attribute) and the $\mathbf{R}_i$ coordinate (by the `icoordinate` attribute) of the underlying point together with the `index::Index` attribute in the [`CoordinatedIndex`](@ref) type to represent a generator that could be inside or outside the origin unitcell:
 ```jldoctest FFF
 julia> index = CoordinatedIndex(Index(1, FockIndex{:f}(1, 0, 2)), [0.5, 0.0], [0.0, 0.0])
 𝕔⁺(1, 1, 0, [0.5, 0.0], [0.0, 0.0])